 The occurrence of any one or more of the foregoing factors could seriously harm our business, financial condition and results of operations.

-Our products are subject to potential product liability claims which, if successful, could have a material adverse effect on our business, financial condition and results of operations.
+We are exposed to various risks related to legal proceedings, including product liability claims and intellectual property infringement claims, which if successful, could have a material adverse effect on our business, financial condition and results of operations.